Octavia Walton Le Vert: Marriage

 Octavia Le Vert, by this time more commonly known as Madame Le Vert, began hosting lavish parties at her home for Mobile society and encouraging the development of music and the arts in the city.
-During this time she entertained at her home the likes of Frederika Bremer, James Buchanan, Joseph Jefferson, Lajos Kossuth, and Alexander H. Stephens.
+During this time she entertained numerous prominent people at her home, including Frederika Bremer, James Buchanan, Joseph Jefferson, Lajos Kossuth, and Alexander H. Stephens.
 Her literary correspondents included Edwin Booth, Edward Everett, Millard Fillmore, and Henry Wadsworth Longfellow.
-She was Buchanan's special guest at a ball in honor of the Albert Edward, Prince of Wales.
+She was Buchanan's special guest at a ball in honor of Albert Edward, Prince of Wales.
 One of her closest friends, Lady Emmeline Stuart-Wortley-Mackenzie, wrote several pages about her as Madame L. V___ in her book, Travels in the United States, following a visit to Mobile in 1850.
 She noted that Le Vert had still not recovered from the shock of losing her children and visited their graves with her.
 Noting two drawing room portraits of the lost Le Vert children in the home, she wrote that they suggested a poem that she included in the Mobile entry.

 Encouraged by Lady Stuart-Wortley-Mackenzie, Le Vert embarked on a tour of Europe in 1853 with her husband and oldest daughter.
-While there she visited the courts of the United Kingdom, Spain, and Italy.
+While there, she visited the courts of the United Kingdom, Spain, and Italy.
 She was presented to Queen Victoria of the United Kingdom by Lady Stuart-Wortley-Mackenzie.
 In 1855, she was appointed by the Governor of Alabama, John A. Winston, to serve as the state's commissioner to the Exposition Universelle in Paris.
 She was the Exposition's only female commissioner.
-While on this European trip she met Napoleon III and Pope Pius IX.
+While on this European trip, she met Napoleon III and Pope Pius IX.

-Upon her return to the United States she wrote an account of her travels and her experiences with European high society, entitled Souvenirs of Travel.
+Upon her return to the United States, she wrote an account of her travels and her experiences with European high society, entitled Souvenirs of Travel.
 It was published in 1857 and went through five printings in her lifetime.
 Her visit to the former home of the Italian poet Ludovico Ariosto and seeing how well it had been preserved inspired her to join the cause of saving Washington's Mount Vernon estate in Virginia.
 She joined the Mount Vernon Ladies' Association and was appointed as the fourth vice regent in 1858, serving until her death.